Flexible Representative Democracy: An Introduction with Binary Issues: Adding Flexibility

-\textit{Proof Sketch: } The probability that the outcome agrees with the voter majority is $P(y=1) = P(X_1 > N/2) + P(y = 1 | X_1 = N/2) \cdot P(X_1 = N/2)$ where $P(y = 1 | X_1 = N/2)$ is due to some tie-breaking mechanism.
-First we show that with odd voters, odd representatives and only optimal delegations there can be no ties.
-Namely, $X_1 \neq X_0 = N - X_1$.
+\textit{Proof Sketch: } Let $y \in \{0,1\}$ denote the outcome of the weighted majority vote by the representatives.
+The probability that the outcome agrees with the voter majority is $P(y=1) = P(X_1 > |V|/2) + P(y = 1 | X_1 = |V|/2) \cdot P(X_1 = |V|/2)$ where $P(y = 1 | X_1 = |V|/2)$ is due to the tie-breaking mechanism.
+First we show that with odd voters, odd representatives and only incisive delegations there can be no ties.
+Namely, $X_1 \neq X_0 = |V| - X_1$.
 This proof is due to parity and holds regardless of the delegation rate.
-Without ties, we simply need to determine $P(X_1 > N/2)$.
-We use a Chernoff inequality to provide a lower bound on this value based on the probability of delegation $p_j$ of all voters.
-See Section \ref{sec:ext} for discussion about tie-breaking \footnote{It is an interesting open question how the distribution of these delegation probabilities effects the outcome when voter and representative preferences are correlated or when this distribution changes over time based on the outcomes of previous issues.}.
+Without ties, we simply need to determine $P(X_1 > |V|/2)$.
+We use a Chernoff inequality to provide a lower bound on this value based on the delegation probabilities $p_j$ of all voters.